-Scale up or down with command, console or automatically
+Scale up or down with command, console, or automatically

 And, now let’s discuss the ways of using Kubernetes.

-Technically, you can either install, administer and manage yourself or go for a managed solution.
-Doing everything in-house maybe expensive and challenging to find the right skills for production management.
+Technically, you can either install, administer, and manage yourself or go for a managed solution.
+Doing everything in-house may be expensive and challenging to find the right skills for production management.
 If you are not prepared for that, you can leverage the following managed solutions.

 A production-ready solution by Google Cloud.
 Take advantage of Google’s experience of running Gmail and YouTube for more than a decade.

-Kubernetes Engine offer all-in-one solutions to deploy, update, manage and monitor your applications.
-Not just the container apps but you can also run the database, attach storage to the cluster.
+Kubernetes Engine offer all-in-one solutions to deploy, update, manage, and monitor your applications.
+Not just the container apps, but you can also run the database, attach storage to the cluster.
 With the auto-scaling features, you don’t have to manually increase the infrastructure capacity to handle the upcoming application traffics.
 You can configure to scale up when demand rises or scale down based on the usage.
 So, pay for what you use.